laspy/laspy/doc/source/tut_part_1.rst

         from laspy.file import File
         inFile = File("./laspytest/data/simple.las", mode = "r")

+When a file is opened in read mode, laspy first reads the header, processess any VLR and EVLR records, and then maps the point records with numpy.
+If no errors are produced when calling the File constructor, you're ready to read data!

 **Reading Data**

 Now you're ready to read data from the file.
-This can be header information, point data, or the contents of various VLR records:
+This can be header information, point data, or the contents of various VLR records.
+In general, point dimensions are accessable as properties of the main file object, and header properties are accessable via the header property of the main file object.
+Refer to the background section of the tutorial for a reference of laspy dimension and field names.

     .. code-block:: python